Man’s Best Friend:

 That Alphard left a legacy to Sirius after he ran away from home and went to live with Alphard’s aunt and her family, despite her husband’s well-known opposition stance to the Dark Arts would tend to suggest that Alphard may not have had any use for Riddle either.
 Or it may just indicate that he wanted to take a posthumous slap at his sister, Walburga.

-We don’t know about his brother, Cygnus.
-But the fact is that Cygnus married one of the Rosiers, and at least one of the Rosiers was among the first-generation DEs.
+But we don’t know about his brother, Cygnus.
+The fact is that Cygnus married one of the Rosiers, and at least one of the Rosiers was among the first-generation DEs.

 And, by the end of 1980, both Regulus and his father Orion were dead.
 (And if the film designers are to be taken at their word, Cygnus was as well.)